yuhexiong/permission-api-golang/README.md

 # Permission API
-About how to set permissions in a YAML file and read them using Viper, review permissions and update database.
+About how to set permissions in a YAML file and read them using Viper.
+Automatically Review permissions and update database.
-Automatically create a system user (username: admin, password: in .env) with all permissions each time the project is launched.
+And create a system user (username: admin, password: in .env) with all permissions each time the project is launched.

 ## Overview